SvenMichaelKlose/shadowvic/README.md

 # shadowVIC

-This is a minimalistic Commodore VIC-20 emulator that is compiled with the native binaries it runs.
+This is a minimalistic Commodore VIC-20 emulator library for Linux with framebuffer device.
+Other Unices have not been tested, yet.

-You can either use shadowVIC on low–performance devices as a replacement for other emulators, which are too slow, or to basically retain the original program cores and upgrading it with better graphics and sound.
+You can either use shadowVIC on low–performance devices as a replacement for other emulators, which are too slow, or to basically retain the original program cores and upgrading them with better graphics and sound.